Effect of stellar rotation on the development of post-shock instabilities during core-collapse supernovae: Methods

 The boundary conditions at the shock are expressed using conservation laws across a perturbed shock:

-where $\Delta\zeta$ is the shock displacement, the indices “$1$” and “sh” refer to the values above and below the shock, respectively.
+where $\Delta\zeta$ is the shock displacement.
+The indices “$1$” and “sh” refer to the values above and below the shock, respectively.
 The only difference with the boundary conditions (12-15) in \cite{YamasakiFoglizzo2008}, who assumed a cylindrical symmetry, is the factor $2$ implied by our choice of spherical-equatorial geometry, in the term $2v_1v_{\rm sh}/r_{\rm sh}$ in Eq.~\eqref{deltaSsh}.

-We use the same lower boundary condition at the PNS surface, where the radial velocity vanishes.
+We use the same lower boundary condition as in \cite{YamasakiFoglizzo2008} at the PNS surface, where the radial velocity vanishes.
 We use the Newton-Raphson method to find the eigenvalues of this system when $\varepsilon$, $\mathcal{M}_1$, $\chi$, and $r_{\rm sh}$ (or $\tilde{A}_{\rm c}$) are given.
-This method determines the perturbation growth rate ($\omega_i$) and frequency ($\omega_r$) for each azimuthal number $m$.
+This method determines the perturbation growth rate $\omega_i$ and frequency $\omega_r$ associated to the complex eigenfrequency $\omega\equiv\omega_r+i\omega_i$, for each azimuthal number $m$.

-In order to identify the effect of the four parameters $(\varepsilon, r_{{\rm sh}0}, J, \chi)$ on the growth of instabilities, we select a mode and follow its evolution when the parameters are varied.
-For a given value of $m$, we study the evolution of each harmonic without rotation and select the overtone with the highest growth rate, which happens to be the fundamental mode as obtained by \cite{Yamasaki+2006}.
-We follow the properties of this fundamental mode when parameters $(\varepsilon, r_{{\rm sh}0}, J, \chi)$ are varied.
+In order to identify the effect of the four parameters $(r_{{\rm sh}0},\varepsilon,\chi, j)$ on the growth of instabilities, we select a mode and follow its evolution when the parameters are varied.
+For a given value of $m$, we studied the evolution of each harmonic without rotation and selected the overtone with the highest growth rate, which happens to be the fundamental mode as obtained by \cite{Yamasaki+2006}.
+We therefore follow the properties of this fundamental mode when the parameters $(r_{{\rm sh}0},\varepsilon,\chi, j)$ are varied.
 When rotation exceeds $j\sim0.15$, we noticed that some higher harmonics can be slightly more unstable than the fundamental mode, but this effect is marginal.